fengtan/ldap-explorer/README.md

 - no support for SASL / GSS-API as the underlying library does not support it see https://github.com/ldapjs/node-ldapjs/issues/85
 - list of acronyms (DIT / OU / DN / etc)
 - size limit: if a search / tree level returns more than this limit then you will be shown with an error (in which case you may want to increase this limit)
+- explain setting to show icons for tree items

 metadata / deployment
 - license (in package.json and in README.md)